This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 Does not appear in the Bible.

-In our movie is Daniel's fiancee who would have been married to him within a month had not the Babylonian invasion taken place.
+Is Daniel's fiancee who would have been married to him within a month had not the Babylonian invasion taken place.

 The invasion separates them and Leah finds herself in the king's harem where she refuses to become a concubine of the Babylonian king.
 She is sold on the slave market where she enters the household of a baker and his wife.